hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

 	- semantics: min number of slabs to retain in every AC.
 ACs with fewer than `minSlabs` slabs don't have victim candidacy.
 - **numSlabsFreeMem**
 	- default value: 3
-	- semantics: if there are ACs with >= `numSlabsFreeMem` free slabs, we will pick the AC with the max free slab count as the victim. **If we can find a victim in this way, the pick-by-tail-age victim-choosing logic will be skipped.**
+	- semantics: if there are ACs with >= `numSlabsFreeMem` free slabs, we will pick the AC with the max free slab count as the victim. **If we can find a victim in this way, the pick-by-max-tail-age victim-choosing logic will be skipped.**
 - **slabProjectionLength**
 	- default value: 1
 	- semantics: when looking at the tail age, if slabProjectionLength = 1, we move one step forward from the tail and get the second-to-last node's age, if slabProjectionLength = 2, we move two step forward from the tail and get the third-to-last node's age.